fenix-hub/godot-engine.file-editor/README.md

 + "*.res ; Resource File"

 #### Current version
-To check all the features included in the current version, please read the [VERSION file](./VERSION.md)
+To check all the features that are included in the current version, please read the [VERSION file](./VERSION.md)

 #### Upcoming features
 To check all the features I'm currently working on, please read the [TODO file](./TODO.md)

 #  Disclaimer
-This addon was built for a **personal use** intention.
+This addon was built for the intention of my **personal use**.
 It was released as an open source plugin in the hope that it could be useful to the Godot Engine Community.
 As a "work in progress" project, there is *no warranty* for any eventual issue and bug that may broke your project.
 I don't assume any responsibility for possible corruptions of your project files.
 It is always advisable to keep a copy of your files and check any changes.